Our team

 Education Officer

-Cheat is from Pouk District and is a beneficiary of Free To Shine.
-She graduated from high school in 2018 and was selected by Free To Shine for a scholarship to study bachelor degree at South East Asia University in Siem Reap.
-Cheat chose to study management because her dream is to become a manager and a good leader in the future.
-Cheat has a passion in helping others.
-"I joined Free To Shine because I want to take this opportunity to use my skills and knowledge to contribute to the community.
+Cheat, from Pouk District, was once a beneficiary of Free To Shine.
+After graduating from high school in 2018, she was awarded a scholarship by Free To Shine to study for a bachelor's degree at South East Asia University in Siem Reap.
+Cheat chose to study management, driven by her dream of becoming a manager and a strong leader.
+In 2023, she achieved that dream by earning her bachelor's degree.
+Passionate about helping others, Cheat shared, "I joined Free To Shine because I want to take this opportunity to use my skills and knowledge to contribute to the community.
 I want to help people who are living in extreme poverty, and I believe that girls are powerful.
 Girls are vulnerable to trafficking, especially those living in rural areas.
-So, if we want to develop Cambodia, we have to end poverty and human trafficking and to empower children, especially girls to high education and gender equity.”
+So, if we want to develop Cambodia, we have to end poverty and human trafficking and empower children, especially girls, through higher education and gender equity.”

-Chenda, our second Intern, is from Pouk District and is a beneficiary of Free To Shine.
+Da is from Pouk District and was a beneficiary of Free To Shine.
 She graduated from high school in 2019 and then received a funded University place from Free To Shine.
-Currently, she is studying in year three majoring in law.
+In 2023, she graduated with a bachelor degree in law.
+Currently, she is doing a master degree in Private Law and Business Law.
 “I was hoping to share my skills and knowledge about the law with my neighbours, family and community because most of them do not understand much about the legal system.
 I want to work with Free To Shine to help girls who live in rural areas.
 I want to see them get educated as it is very important that they can protect themselves from being trafficked.
 I believe education and empowerment can reduce poverty and exploitation.”